 President’s Fellow Guidelines:

-- The Fellows program will commence in the Fall semester and end at the finish of the Spring semester in May.
+- The Fellows program will begin in the fall semester and end at the finish of the spring semester in May

 - Must attend a total of six Foundation events throughout year (bold events are mandatory)

 - Foundation Board meeting